haydenstone/k8s-minikube-kali-helloworld/README.md

    You should see "Hello World!".
 Press `Ctrl+C` in the terminal running `node server.js` to stop it before proceeding.

 ### Task 2.
-Create a Docker Container Image
+Create and Push a Docker Container Image to a Remote Repository

-Next, we'll package our Node.js application into a Docker container image.
+Next, we'll package our Node.js application into a Docker container image and push it to a remote registry.

 1. Create a file named `Dockerfile`: